eavonius/powerdelivery/credentials.markdown

 # Credentials

-When you run powerdelivery without specifying alternate credentials, [roles](roles.html) that run on nodes will execute as the currently logged in user.
+When you run powerdelivery without specifying alternate credentials, [roles](roles.html) that run on nodes will execute as whoever is logged in that ran powerdelivery with the [pow](reference.html#pow_command) command.
 However, if any of the Powershell commands in the roles you execute on a remote node in turn access another node (this is known as a *"double-hop"* scenario), your credentials will fail to make it to that "second hop".

 Additionally, if you wish to run powerdelivery against a different environment (for example, production) using a different set of credentials than the currently logged in user, you will need a way to pass those credentials.

-There are two easy ways to overcome both of these problems.
+You can overcome both of these problems with either of the following two solutions.

-## Providing credentials with a prompt
+## Providing credentials at startup

-To have powerdelivery execute activities on remote nodes using alternate credentials, pass the -As parameter.
+To have powerdelivery execute activities on remote nodes using alternate credentials, pass the *-as* parameter.
 Powerdelivery will prompt for the password of the username you specify with this parameter and execute any roles on remote nodes using these credentials.
 Below is an example:

 <div class="row">
 	<div class="col-sm-8">
-		<div class="console">{% highlight powershell %}pow Release Production -As MYDOMAIN\opsuser{% endhighlight %}</div>
+		<div class="console">{% highlight powershell %}pow release production -as 'MYDOMAIN\opsuser'{% endhighlight %}</div>
 	</div>
 </div>